GoogleChrome/developer.chrome.com/site/en/docs/webstore/account-deletion/index.md

 ## How to delete a group publisher account {: #how-to-delete-a-group-publisher-account }

-To delete a [group publisher][3] account, select it using the "Publisher" pulldown at the top of the account page, then proceed as described above.
-Make sure that you have [unpublished][2] any items associated with the group publisher account.
+To delete a [group publisher][group-publisher] account, select it using the "Publisher" pulldown at the top of the account page, then proceed as described above.
+Make sure that you have [unpublished][unpublish] any items associated with the group publisher account.

 With the group publisher account selected, you'll see a **Group publisher account** section: